 There are many reasons to work on improving how we give thanks.
 Ranging from health benefits, feeling good, and changing the world, expressions of gratitude go a long way in helping us live more fulfilling and joyous lives.

 I am very grateful for many things.
 But if I am honest, I don’t express my gratitude to others nearly as often as I should.
-I often don’t even express gratitude out loud to others, even when that gratitude is conscious in my mind at the moment I could easily say it.
+I don’t often express gratitude out loud to others, even when that gratitude is conscious in my mind at the moment.
 This is an area where I know I can become better, and I bet I am not alone.

 Let me start with this: I am grateful for you.